Melania Trump Lightens Hair To Match ‘Renewal’ Theme Before Her White House Move

 A source described as having ties to Melania Trump told New York Daily News that the former model is gaining more confidence in her new role as the first lady.
 She’s getting a feel for the position and has been central to organizing two large events at the White House now — the Governor’s Ball and the International Women’s Day luncheon.

-The source explains that Mrs. Trump’s motto of “Spring Renewal” translates to a new look that’s fresh for her as she prepares to make the move to Washington, D.C.
+The source explains that Mrs. Trump’s motto of “Spring Renewal” translates to a new look that’s fresh for her as she prepares to make a move to Washington, D.C.

 “She had a theme for the Governors dinner — ‘Spring Renewal.’
 And she’ll be in full bloom when she moves into the White House.”